AksharGoyal/Python-Projects/Countdown/README.md

 In the above image, we can see we provide various inputs for our timer and our timer automatically adjusts the time and starts ticking.
 Have fun playing with this!

+Note: If you ever want to stop the timer or any program, just press Ctrl + C (or Cmd + C).